 Now, remember Lilly is some number analyst at the bank corporation.
-None knows Jillian Crest, only the ones who were fans so many years ago.
+None knows Jillian Crest, only the ones who were fans of her so many years ago.

 This is how a new chapter in Lilly’s life begins.

-Hope D’Marco is and always has been in love with music, she, as Lilly, took music lessons when she was a child after attending a concert, yet she hasn’t pursued a musical career herself.
+Hope D’Marco is and always has been in love with music.
+She, just like Lilly, took music lessons when she was a child, after attending a concert, yet she hasn’t pursued a musical career herself.
 She started ”The Leading Note” out of her passion for music and for wanting all those children who can’t have music in their life to be able to get it free here.